pranav1211/Musictomyears/Readme.md

 -> i want to add the song cover to the thing. also if it could be a little smaller.\
 -> almost done with the final code for the html and js but gonna start updating the word changer to the latest version.

+27/1/24
+-> cleaned the js and css code to allow for better readablity\
+-> added the audio visualizers, need to connect them with the other fucntions of next song, prev song and loop\
+-> might have to make the control center sligtly bigger or make default size bigger, its coz CAGYL is changing it

+14/02/24
+-> planning to add a seek bar for the music instead of just keeping the timer coz it looks fugly ->gonna change background colors as it does not make sense rn -> have to figure out how to make the animation audio bars stick to the song div, because its scrolling with the playlist right now
+-> also planning a revamp for www.Beyondmebtw.com